EmreG22867/jinja-npc-prompt-generator/README.md

 The template dynamically creates different prompts from JSON input data.
 It uses:

-- variables for NPC and world information;
+- variables for NPC and world information
-- loops for personality traits and recent events;
+- loops for personality traits and recent events
-- conditional sections for optional context and constraints;
+- conditional sections for optional context and constraints
-- a reusable macro for bullet lists;
+- a reusable macro for bullet lists
-- different instructions for dialogue and quest-hint modes;
+- different instructions for dialogue and quest-hint modes
-- different output requirements for plain text and JSON.
+- different output requirements for plain text and JSON

 ## Why Jinja is appropriate